-We’ll show you how to find the right buyers and attract them, even if this is your first time selling your business.
+We’ll show you how to find and attract the right buyers, even if this is your first time selling your business.

 Why You Need the Right Buyers for Your Business

-Why can’t you sell your business to the first person who appeared and showed interest?
+Why can’t you sell your business to the first person who appears and shows interest?

-One mistake most business owners make is assuming that their competitor, client, or supplier can be the best fit to sell your business.
-It can be true in certain situations, but it is not always the case.
+One mistake most business owners make is assuming that their competitor, client, or supplier can be the best fit to sell their business.
+It can be accurate in certain situations but it is not always true.
 There have been numerous instances when business owners thought their supplier would be a perfect buyer for their businesses.